cplusplus/SG20/sources/modules/compilation-model/buildsystems.md

 Main              --- Usage of build system to compile a executable

-Advanced          --- Usage of build system to compile a library or
-                      add external libraries as a dependencies
+Advanced          --- Add external libraries as a dependencies

 ------------------------------------------------------------------------